mackland/compiler_minijava/README.md

 ## compiler_minijava

+June update: finally done with my thesis, going to start working on the backend of the compiler using Apache Commons BCEL.

 I have finally decided to create my own compiler.
 This is something I have wanted to do since I first learned how to code, and would question what had originally been coded to create the program I was typing my code into.